MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/issue-when-edit-equation-in-office.md

 ## Resolution

-While the new equation editor will not edit existing equations that were created by Equation Editor 3.0, it allows you to insert new equations, common equations, or ink equations written by hand.
+While the new equation editor won't edit existing equations that were created by Equation Editor 3.0, it allows you to insert new equations, common equations, or ink equations written by hand.
 The equation function can be found in Word, Excel, or PowerPoint under the **Insert** tab.

 For more information about inserting and editing equations, including a short video tutorial, see [Write an equation or formula](https://support.office.com/article/Write-insert-or-change-an-equation-1D01CABC-CEB1-458D-BC70-7F9737722702#ID0EACAAA=Insert_built-in_equation).